ZhengHe-MD/ir-freiburg/README.md

 my playlist, as usual.
 Recently, I've just got started to work with ElasticSearch and want to get some background knowledge.
 So I take out this course from my playlist, and it turns out to be a great course.

-All original materials are collected from GitHub and the course website, and I rewrite them using Go because I use it for my daily work.
+All original materials are collected from GitHub and the course website.
+I rewrite the provided codes using Go because I use it for my daily work.
 If you found this repo useful, feel free to fork and play around with it.

 ## Details